 - Exploring new business models for the creative industries.

-Open calls for challenge project applications will happen twice a year in April and October.
+Open calls for challenge project applications happen twice a year.
 Once submitted, applications will be reviewed by a panel, who will select up to five challenges to take forward.

 The Resident Entrepreneurs programme provides funding of up to £12k to individuals or teams of creative practitioners who want to develop new products or services using data or data-driven technologies.

 Creative Bridge is an accelerator programme, delivered by CodeBase, designed for creatives from all backgrounds to learn best practice in building a digital product business.
 By learning start up theory and hearing creative entrepreneurs’ stories of how they made something amazing happen, or how they failed, participants will gain valuable insights into both what defines success for them and how to get there.

 The course will consist of learning alongside a cohort of contemporaries selected from all creative disciplines, and participants will work in groups on an overarching project over 10 weeks (1/2 a day per week).